-- Ctrl+N (Windows) or #+N (Mac): Open the New Document dialog box so you can start a new movie. - ✓ Ctrl+O (Windows) or \%+O (Mac): Open an existing movie. - Ctrl+S (Windows) or #+S (Mac): Save your movie.
-Use this shortcut often! - Ctrl+X (Windows) or #+X (Mac): Cut to the Clipboard.
-Chapter 4 explains more about using the Clipboard. - Ctrl+C (Windows) or %+C (Mac): Copy to the Clipboard. - Ctrl+V (Windows) or %+V (Mac): Paste from the Clipboard.

-- ✓ Ctrl+Z (Windows) or ૠ+Z (Mac): Undo.
+Ctrl+N (Windows) or \mathcal{H}+N (Mac): Open the New Document dialog box so you can start a new movie.

+- Ctrl+O (Windows) or 第+O (Mac): Open an existing movie. - Ctrl+S (Windows) or #+S (Mac): Save your movie.
+Use this shortcut often! - ✓ Ctrl+Q (Windows) or ⊮+Q (Mac): Exit Flash.

+- ✓ Ctrl+X (Windows) or R+X (Mac): Cut to the Clipboard.
+Chapter 4 explains more about using the Clipboard. - Ctrl+C (Windows) or 第+C (Mac): Copy to the Clipboard. - Ctrl+V (Windows) or \%+V (Mac): Paste from the Clipboard.
+The copy goes at the center of the display. - Ctrl+Shift+V (Windows) or \#+Shift+V: Paste in Place (the same location as the original). - ✓ Ctrl+Z (Windows) or ૠ+Z (Mac): Undo.
 Would you believe that by default Flash remembers your last 100 actions and can undo them?
 What a relief!
-And if you choose Window ↔ Other Panels ↔ History, the History panel lists each action so you know what the next Undo will undo.
+And if you choose Window☆Other Panels☆History, the History panel lists each action so you know what the next Undo will undo.
 Think of it as a journey into the long-forgotten past.
-(See Chapter 4 for more on the History panel, and see this book's companion Web site for details on customizing the number of Undos that Flash remembers.) - Ctrl+Y (Windows) or #+Y (Mac): Redo.
-This redoes actions that you undid by using the Undo button.
+(See Chapter 4 for more on the History panel, and see the Bonus Chapter at the book's companion Web site for details on customizing the number of Undos that Flash remembers.) - Ctrl+Y (Windows) or #+Y (Mac): Redo.
+This redoes actions that you undid by using the Undo command.
 (Got that?)
-This button remembers just as many actions as the Undo button.
-If you undo more actions than you want, click Redo (or press Ctrl+Y or #+Y) until you're back where you want to be.
-Using the Undo and Redo buttons is like traveling through Flash time and it gives you lots of slack while you're working. - ✓ Ctrl+Q (Windows) or ₩+Q (Mac): Exit Flash.
+This button remembers just as many actions as the Undo command.
+If you undo more actions than you want, Redo until you're back where you want to be.
+Using the Undo and Redo commands is like traveling through Flash time and it gives you lots of slack while you're working.